 If you are going to stay in a hotel make sure you can look at ways to save money on your stay.

-At the moment, until June 2022, Kellogs have a ‘Grown ups go free‘ offer if you buy their cereal.
+Sometimes you can find offers on boxes of cereal.
 There is a voucher/ code on or inside the cereal packet that can get you one adult free for attractions such as The London Eye, Madam Tussauds and Shrek’s Adventure.
 It’s important to check the T&Cs with offers like these, especially when you consider restrictions because of Covid.
 We’re hoping to use one of these vouchers later in the year for a trip on the London Eye, which we’re going to need to book and pay for in advance.

 Over the years we have been lucky enough to receive some lovely gift vouchers for experiences in London.
 A lot of these have come from buyagift or Red Letter Days.
 You can get some wonderful gift vouchers from either of these sites and it’s worth looking to buy them yourself as well.
 You can often get a 3 course meal for 2 people at somewhere like Prezzo or Cafe Rouge for a lot cheaper than you would normally pay.
 This could be a great way of cutting down costs on meals.